Krishnarao Phulambrikar: Film career

 Soon after he received the Sangeet Kalanidhi title from Dr. Kurtkoti, the Shankaracharya of Karvir Peeth, he was contracted by Prabhat Film Company owned by V. Shantaram and other partners, to compose music for its forthcoming film, Dharmatma, where he was re-united with his old associate, Bal Gandharva, who played the role of Sant Eknath, the protagonist of the movie.
 The film which was released in 1935 had sixteen songs, many of them sung by Bal Gandharva.
-A year later, his next film was released under the name, Amar Jyoti, again a Prabhat Film Company production.
+A year later, his next Hindi film was released under the name, Amar Jyoti, again a Prabhat Film Company production.
 The film was reported to have been critically acclaimed and was the first Indian film to be screened at the Venice Film Festival.
 Wahan, another Prabhat production released in 1937, this time with a new director, K. Narayan Kale, was his next film, followed by the musical Gopal Krishna in 1938 directed by Damle and S Fattelal.
 He composed music for 15 films which included Padosi, another Shantaram film and the film featured a ten-minute song, Lakh lakh chanderi, reportedly with complex choreography.
 He played the lead role of Sant Savata Mali in the movie Bhakticha Mala released by Rajkamal Kalamandir.
 He composed the music for this movie and also sang his own songs in this movie.
-Many aspiring composers of that period - Vasant Desai, C.Ramchandra, Sudhir Phadke, Purushottam Laxman Deshpande, Snehal Bhatkar and Gajananrao Watve got inspired by his school of musical thought.
+Many aspiring composers of that period - Vasant Desai, C.Ramchandra, Sudhir Phadke, Purushottam Laxman Deshpande, Snehal Bhatkar, Dinkarrao Amembal (alias D Amel) and Gajananrao Watve got inspired by his school of musical thought.

 Honors and later years

-Phulambrikar received the Vishnudas Bhave Gold Medal of the Government of Maharashtra in 1969 and the Government of India awarded him the civilian honor of the Padma Bhushan in 1971.
+Master Krishnarao Phulambrikar received the Vishnudas Bhave Gold Medal of the Government of Maharashtra in 1969 and the Government of India awarded him the civilian honor of the Padma Bhushan in 1971.
 He was the first recipient of the Balgandharv Gold Medal.
 The Sangeet Natak Akademi honored him with the Sangeet Natak Akademi Ratna Puraskar in 1972.
-In 1968, he suffered a facial paralysis which forced him to abandon his career as a singer.
-On his 60th career anniversary, a 9-day long music conference was staged in Pune in which many notable musicians took part.
-He did not survive much longer and the death came on 20 October 1974, when he was 76 years of age.
+In 1961, he suffered a facial paralysis which forced him to abandon his career as a singer in 1969.
+On his 60th birthday, a 9-day music conference was held in Pune, and many notable musicians across India attended.
+He died on 20 October 1974, at the age of 76.
 The story of his life has been documented in his biography, Bola Amrit Bola which was published posthumously in 1985.
 Every two years an award in his memory is presented to a music critic or author of music book by Maharashtra Sahitya Parishad, Pune.
-Since his family is originated from Phulambri in Marathwada, a drama theatre has been named "Master Krishnarao Phulambrikar Natyagruha" in Jalna, Marathwada in his honour.
-Every year Pune Bharat Gayan Samaj celebrates his birth anniversary and death anniversary.
+As his family originated from Phulambri in Marathwada, a drama theatre has been named "Master Krishnarao Phulambrikar Natyagruha" in Jalna, Marathwada in his honour.
+Every year, Pune Bharat Gayan Samaj celebrates his birth and death anniversaries.
 His daughter, Veena Chitko, who died in September 2015, was a notable light classical musician.